 ENG2301 is a seminar-based course, meaning that seminars consist primarily of student-driven literary discussion.
 This means that while it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
-The more of your week you spend exploring the set texts yourself (or in discussion with classmates), the more you will get out of seminars.
+The more of your week you spend exploring the set texts yourself (or in discussion with your fellow students), the more learning outcome you will get from the seminars.

-The paper should make use of at least three different secondary sources (material published by an academic press or journal).
+The term paper should make use of at least three different secondary sources (material published by an academic press or journal).

 You will be offered individual term paper supervision.